 At Endeavour Energy we are committed to protecting the privacy of our customers, our business contacts and our employees.
 When we collect and handle personal information, we do so in accordance with Australian privacy laws.
-These laws protect the privacy of personal information we hold on customers and other individuals with whom we deal.
+These laws protect the privacy of personal information we hold on customers, our employees (other than information that forms part of an employee record) and other individuals with whom we deal.

 Endeavour Energy is bound by the Australian Privacy Principles (APPs).
 The APPs are set out in the Privacy Act 1988 (Cth) (the Privacy Act) and govern how organisations handle personal information.

 What personal information do we collect and hold

 We collect and hold a range of personal information that is reasonably necessary for the purpose of supplying customers with our services and products.
 The kinds of personal information we collect for this purpose may include your name, contact information (including your address and telephone numbers) and your particular requirements for our services and products.
 We may also collect images of you via CCTV cameras if you visit our premises.